AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-fields.md

 uid: data-view-edit-data-fields
 ---

-# Step 3.2: Edit data field labels
+# Option A: Edit data field labels

 After choosing the initial data items that you want to include in your field sets and selecting **Next**, you are prompted to  each data view query, you can include data fields that represent a particular source of information, such as the id for a data item or the values from one of its properties.